awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 1. The `AllowIAMConsoleForCredentials` statement allows access to list all IAM users\.
 This access is necessary to navigate the **Users** page in the AWS Management Console\.
 It also allows viewing the password requirements for the account, which is necessary when changing your own password\.

 1. The `AllowManageOwnPasswordAndAccessKeys` statement allows the users manage only their own console password and programmatic access keys\.
-This is important because if Zhang or another administrator gives a new user a permissions policy with full IAM access, that user could then change their own or other users' permissions\.
+This is important if Zhang or another administrator gives a new user a permissions policy with full IAM access\.
+In that case, that user could then change their own or other users' permissions\.
 This statement prevents that from happening\.

 1. The `DenyS3Logs` statement explicitly denies access to the `logs` bucket\.